archwomen/flask-website/README.rst

 Installation
 ------------

-Install python, flask, feedparser, pygments, markdown, dateutil and icalendar
+Install python, flask, feedparser, pygments, markdown, dateutil, icalendar bleach

+Pip command:

+    pip install flask feedparser pygments markdown dateutil icalendar bleach

 Run
 ---

-gunicorn service file is used to run the flask website but you can run a local test with `export FLASK_APP=app.py; python -m flask run` then go to `localhost:5000` to see the website.
+On the server gunicorn service file is used to run the flask website but you can run a local test with `export FLASK_APP=app.py; python -m flask run` then go to `localhost:5000` to see the website.